CommVault Systems (CVLT) Q4 2017 Results - Earnings Call Transcript

 Aaron Rakers - Stifel, Nicolaus & Co., Inc.

 Yeah.
 Thanks for taking the question.
 Congratulations and I do have a follow-up as well.
-Kind of following-up on that last question, as you look at your expectations for fiscal 2018 and when you think about the opportunity expansion that might exist from new pricing models as well as the new solutions you're coming out, how would you characterize the expansion of your total addressable market, your opportunity set, and how meaningfully that's factored in currently to that fiscal 2018 outlook?
+Kind of following-up on that last question, as you look at your expectations for fiscal 2018 and we think about the opportunity expansion that might exist from new pricing models as well as the new solutions you're coming out, how would you characterize the expansion of your total addressable market, your opportunity set, and how meaningfully that's factored in currently to that fiscal 2018 outlook?

 N. Robert Hammer - CommVault Systems, Inc.